isisaddons-legacy/isis-module-devutils/README.md

 utilities, mostly related to accessing/interacting with the Isis metamodel.
 These are visible in the UI either as menu actions or as contributed actions.

-All actions are annotated with `@Prototype`, so are suppressed in production mode.

 ## Screenshots ##

 The following screenshots show an example app's usage of the module with some sample fixture data: